Audit Committee Charter

 - Conducting a post-audit review of the financial statements and audit findings, including any suggestions for improvements provided to management by internal audit or the independent auditors, and management’s response to such suggestions;

-- Reviewing Company quarterly earnings press releases for the purpose of ensuring that such press releases and other disclosures properly disclose financial information presented in accordance with GAAP and, to the extent non-GAAP information is included, adequately disclose how such non-GAAP information differs from the comparable GAAP information and ensure that disclosure of such non-GAAP information is not given undue prominence and that such non-GAAP information does not provide a misleading presentation of the Company’s results of operations or financial condition;
+- Reviewing Company quarterly earnings press releases for the purpose of ensuring that such press releases and other disclosures properly disclose financial information presented in accordance with GAAP and, to the extent non-GAAP information is included, reconcile non-GAAP to GAAP information and adequately disclose how such non-GAAP information differs from the comparable GAAP information and ensure that disclosure of such non-GAAP information is not given undue prominence and that such non-GAAP information does not provide a misleading presentation of the Company’s results of operations or financial condition, in all cases consistent with applicable disclosure and accounting rules, including without limitation, those of the SEC;

 - Providing oversight of the Company’s financial risk management policies, including its investment policies, and reviewing such policies on an annual basis;

 - Reviewing and maintaining the related person transaction policy to ensure compliance with applicable law and that any proposed related person transactions that are required to be disclosed in the Company’s financial statements or SEC filings are properly disclosed, and reporting any material related person transactions to the full Board;

 - Reviewing, in conjunction with counsel, any legal matters that could have a significant impact on the Company’s financial statements;

 - Reviewing its own charter and related processes and recommending any proposed changes to said charter and processes to the Board on an annual basis;

 - Having sole authority over appointing, compensating, terminating, if necessary, and overseeing the work of the independent auditors, and any other registered public accounting firm engaged for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Company, (including resolving disagreements between management and the independent auditors regarding financial reporting) for the purpose of preparing or issuing an audit report or related work;